TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-40 to 50% Off Izod Uniforms

-Select styles, 9.99-23.99, reg. $20-$40

-Shop Girls Izod Uniforms   Shop Boys Izod Uniforms   Save On Arizona Uniforms

-Select styles, reg. $20-$40
+Extra 25% Off Uniform Flash Sale\* Today Online Only | July 20

+Code: UNIFORM2

+\*Some exclusions apply

-Shop Guys Arizona Uniforms Shop Juniors Arizona Uniforms Back To School
+Get Details: Shop Girls Uniforms Shop Boys Uniforms Shop Juniors Uniforms Shop Guys Uniforms Back To School

 So you.
 So worth it.